justinlubin/CS-162-Notes/notes.md

 graph, this definition holds, but it is also required that the sum of the weight of the edges is minimized.

-### Algorithm Overview
+### Algorithm Overviews

-*Kruskal's algorithm* is a greedy algorithm that uses a priority queue with union-find to find a minimum spanning tree.

 *Prim's algorithm* is related to Dijsktra's algorithm (both are based on expanding cloud of known vertices and use priority queues), but cannot handle weighted graphs as Dijsktra's algorithm can.

 ### Kruskal's Algorithm

+*Kruskal's algorithm* is a greedy algorithm that uses a priority queue with union-find to find a minimum spanning tree.

 The idea of Kruskal's algorithm is to grow a forest out of edges that do not create a cycle.
 Then, pick an edge with the smallest weight.
 As such, Kruskal's